FriendsOfCake/cakephp-test-utilities/README.md

 ## Traits

-The usage of these traits requires at least PHP 5.4.
 At this point there are two traits:

 1. [`AccessibilityHelperTrait`](#accessibilityhelpertrait) : Gain access protected properties and methods.
 2. [`CounterHelperTrait`](#counterhelpertrait) : Uses counters to help with the order of expectations.